sagardevcode/cricketstats/README.md

 # cricketstats
 >A complete fontend project having static data.
-Implemented using frameworks like materialize and bootsstrap(Not Mobile responsive).
+Implemented using frameworks like materialize and bootstrap(Not Mobile responsive).